procurios/HTML/HTML.md

 ## Naming convention

 We use a BEM-like naming convention for the value of `class` attributes.
-Read the naming section in our [CSS style guide](https://github.com/procurios/CSS#naming-conventions) for more information.
+Read more about our naming section [here](BEM.md).

 ## Doctype